 Several respondents picked up on just how stressful travelling can be, and many felt that this isn’t taken into consideration at security checks for example.
 Those with anxiety or bipolar for instance stated they may be perceived as acting “strangely”, leading to questioning by security staff, thus unfairly worsening their mental state.

-Throughout this project, we have been lucky to work with representatives from several leading charities and organisations, who were more than happy to share their experiences of travelling with a mental health problem.
+Throughout this project, we have been lucky to work with representatives from several leading charities and organisations, who were more than happy to share their experiences of travelling with a mental health condition.

 First up, we spoke to Jayne Hardy, Founder and CEO of the Blurt Foundation, a support organisation she set up after she lost the majority of her twenties to depression.
 Here she speaks about how her anxiety can hinder her travels.
 Just click the arrow to the right of the image below to read her story.